vatsal-patel-vkp/data-analyst-portfolio/README.md

 **Technology:** Tableau

-**Result:** created an analytical dashboards that shows the trends of the wait time procedure across canada and necessary recommdedation is given.
+**Result:** created an analytical dashboards that shows the trends of the wait time procedure across canada and necessary recommendation is given.